kbachir/hello-world/README.md

 The following commands are creating links for the startup and shutdown scripts:
 `
 ln -s /opt/tomcat/bin/shutdown.sh /usr/local/bin/tomcatdown

 ln -s /opt/tomcat/bin/startup.sh /usr/local/bin/tomcatup
 `

+## Integrating Tomcat with Jenkins

+- Install the Tomcat plugin called "Deploy to Container"

+### Configure tomcat server with credentials
+- Navigate to Manage Jenkins > Credentials > Jenkins > Global Credentials > Add credentials:
+- We are going to use the manager script role from tomcat in a username and password credential.
+The user in this case is deployer.